nypeach/garden_journal/PROMPT.md

   4. If user finds issues, fix them before proceeding
   5. Do NOT move ahead to next feature until current one is confirmed working
   6. User will explicitly say "let's move on" or "next" when ready

+- **CRITICAL: Multi-Issue Testing Workflow**
+  When user identifies multiple issues/bugs during testing:
+  1. **FIRST:** Create a numbered list of ALL changes needed (file + brief description)
+     - Example: "1. update_entry.html - Fix date picker, 2. data_manager.py - Add validation"
+  2. **STOP and WAIT** for user to review the list
+  3. **THEN:** For ONLY the first item, list the specific changes you'll make
+     - Be detailed: "Will change line 45 from X to Y, add new function Z at line 60"
+  4. **STOP and WAIT** for user to approve with explicit "ok" or "go ahead"
+  5. **ONLY THEN** update the artifact
+  6. After artifact is updated and user has tested, ask: "Ready to move to item 2?"
+  7. Repeat steps 3-6 for each remaining item
+  8. **NEVER** make changes to multiple artifacts or multiple sections without explicit approval for each one
+  9. If user has questions about a proposed change, discuss it fully BEFORE updating the artifact
-7. When there are multiple tasks/issues to work through, create a visible task list and keep it updated throughout the conversation:
+- When there are multiple tasks/issues to work through, create a visible task list and keep it updated throughout the conversation:
     - Use ✅ and ~~strikethrough~~ for completed items
     - Use ⬅️ arrow for current work in progress
     - Use 🆕 for newly identified items
     - Include brief details under each item as needed
     - Update the list after each task completion
     - This helps maintain context and prevents losing track of progress

 Example format:
 ```